Frequently Asked Questions

 Is everyone who works in the office elected by the membership?

 The officers, who include President, Executive Vice President, two Vice Presidents, and one person who functions as the Secretary and Treasurer, along with the Area Vice Presidents, are elected for three-year terms.
 The local also has four special directors who are appointed by the president.
 They oversee the following areas: Communication/Education, Health/Safety, Organizing/Mobilizing, and Political/Legislative.
-We currently have two full time and one part-time administrative assistants who are hired by the Executive Board.
+We currently have two full time administrative assistants as well as a full time book keeper who are hired by the Executive Board.
 They are represented by the UAW.
 At this time we also have 3 organizers who are paid in part by the Local and in part by a grant.

 How is the money I pay for dues used?